 Thursday night is tapioca night in this area, the majority of the international student community can be found on the plastic chairs outside Mari’s little tapioca stand in the Centrinho of Lagoa da Conceição.

-In England, even just the word ‘tapioca’ can make someone shudder, bringing back memories of pushing that tapioca pudding around their bowls in the old school canteen, in Brazil however, it’s surprisingly good!
-Instead of making their tapioca into a pudding, Brazilians traditionally use tapioca flour to make a type of crepe.
+In England, even just the word ‘tapioca’ can make someone shudder, bringing back memories of sloppy, school-canteen tapioca pudding.
+In Brazil however, it’s surprisingly good!
+Instead of making it into a pudding, Brazilians traditionally use tapioca flour to make a type of crepe.

-Then it is buttered and filled with either salgados (savoury topping choices such as cheese, bacon, ham, and other meats) or doces (sweet topping choices such as coconut, chocolate, and fruits.)
+Some are buttered and filled with salgados (savoury toppings like cheese, bacon, ham, or other meats).
+Others are filled with doces (sweet toppings like coconut, chocolate, and fruits.)
 My personal, surprisingly tasty, favourite was a tapioca filled with mozzarella cheese and guava jam; it sounds crazy, but it was scrumptious!

 Once it became too expensive to buy so many cups from the little street stands, we made the mistake of trying out making homemade quentão… It worked out so deliciously that now we drink litres of the stuff!